rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

     *   **Does not share a persistence layer**.
 More on this later.

-### <span>What are the goals of the service owner?</span>
+###     What are the goals of the service owner?

-*   <span>**Meet the needs of your clients**</span><span>.
-Provide the necessary functionality, at the proper quality level, while meeting the negotiated performance levels, while maintaining stability and reliability, while constantly improving the service over time.</span>
+*       **Meet the needs of your clients**        .
+Provide the necessary functionality, at the proper quality level, while meeting the negotiated performance levels, while maintaining stability and reliability, while constantly improving the service over time.

-*   <span>**Meet the needs at a minimum cost and effort**</span><span>.</span>
+*       **Meet the needs at a minimum cost and effort**        .

     *   This **goal aligns incentives** in a way that encourages the **use of common infrastructure**.

-    *   <span>Each team has a limited set of resources so it’s in their interest to leverage common battle tested tools, processes, components, and services.</span>
+    *       Each team has a limited set of resources so it’s in their interest to leverage common battle tested tools, processes, components, and services.

-    *   <span>It also incents good operational behavior.
-Automate the building and deploying of your service.</span>
+    *       It also incents good operational behavior.
+Automate the building and deploying of your service.

-    *   <span>It also incents optimizing for the efficient use of resources.</span>
+    *       It also incents optimizing for the efficient use of resources.

-### <span>What are the responsibilities of the service owner?</span>
+###     What are the responsibilities of the service owner?

 *   **You build it you run it**.

-    *   <span>The team, typically a small teams, owns the service from design, through development, and deployment, all the way through to retirement.</span>
+    *       The team, typically a small teams, owns the service from design, through development, and deployment, all the way through to retirement.

-    *   <span>There’s no separate maintenance or sustaining engineering team.</span>
+    *       There’s no separate maintenance or sustaining engineering team.

-    *   <span>Teams have the freedom to make their own technology choices, methodologies, and working environment.</span>
+    *       Teams have the freedom to make their own technology choices, methodologies, and working environment.

-    *   <span>Teams are accountable for the choices they make.</span>
+    *       Teams are accountable for the choices they make.

 *   **Service as a bounded context**.

     *   The **cognitive load on a team is bounded**.

-    *   <span>There’s no need to understand all the other services in the ecosystem.</span>
+    *       There’s no need to understand all the other services in the ecosystem.

-    *   <span>A team needs to understand their service in depth and the services they depend on.</span>
+    *       A team needs to understand their service in depth and the services they depend on.

     *   This means **teams can be extremely small and nimble**.
 A typical team is 3-5 people.
-(As an aside a US Marine Corps [<span>fireteam</span>](https://en.wikipedia.org/wiki/Fireteam) has four people.)
+(As an aside a US Marine Corps [    fireteam    ](https://en.wikipedia.org/wiki/Fireteam) has four people.)

-    *   <span>The small team size means communication within the team is at a really high bandwidth and quality.</span>
+    *       The small team size means communication within the team is at a really high bandwidth and quality.

-    *   <span>Conway’s Law used to your advantage.
-By organizing in small teams you’ll end up with small individual components.  </span>
+    *       Conway’s Law used to your advantage.
+By organizing in small teams you’ll end up with small individual components.

-### <span>What is the relationship between services?</span>
+###     What is the relationship between services?

 *   Think about **relationships between services as vendor-customer relationships**, even though you are at the same company.

-*   <span>Be very friendly and cooperative, but be very structured in the relationship.</span>
+*       Be very friendly and cooperative, but be very structured in the relationship.

-*   <span>Be very clear about ownership.</span>
+*       Be very clear about ownership.

-*   <span>Be very clear how about who is responsible for what.
-In large part this is about defining a clear interface and maintaining it.</span>
+*       Be very clear how about who is responsible for what.
+In large part this is about defining a clear interface and maintaining it.

 *   **Incentives are aligned because customer can choose to use a service or not**.
 This encourages services to do right by their customers.
 This is one of the ways new services end up being built.

-*   <span>Define SLAs.
-As service provider promise a certain level of service to their customers so customers can rely on the service.</span>
+*       Define SLAs.
+As service provider promise a certain level of service to their customers so customers can rely on the service.

 *   **Customer teams pay for services**.